tangentsoft/pidp8i/doc/cc8-manual.md

 Basically, we leave the `/G` "go" switch off of the command to `LOADER` so that the program is left in its pre-run state in core so that `SAVE` can capture it to disk.

+## <a id="memory"></a>Memory Model

+The OS/8 FORTRAN II linking loader (`LOADER.SV`) determines the core memory layout for the built programs.
+Most commonly, it uses this
+scheme:

+**Field 0:** FORTRAN library utility functions and OS/8 I/O system

+**Field 1:** The program’s runtime stack/globals/literals

+**Field 2:** The program's executable code

+**Field 3:** The LIBC library code

+The first page of field 1 is currently unused.
+That means it is not possible to have a valid pointer declared either as a C global or on the stack with value 0000₈.
+This has practical positive consequences such as the fact that you can depend on a call to [`gets()`](#gets) to always return a truthy value provided you pass it a normal C pointer.
+If you hand-craft a pointer that happens to point to the first core memory location in a field, which is therefore confusable with `NULL`, then on your head be the consequences!

 ## Conclusion